bmarzocc/RecoSimStudies/README.md

 ## Workflow

 ### Development of ```cmssw```
-Development of ```cmssw``` by members of pfclustering team are done via fork of cmssw.
+Developments Development of ```cmssw``` by members of pfclustering team are done via fork of cmssw.
 Currently there are three topics that can be changed (see above), under bmarzocc repo.
-Changes are pushed first to own fork, and then PR is done https://github.com/bmarzocc/cmssw/tree/<TOPIC_BRANCH>
+Changes to a given topic are pushed first to own fork, and then PR is done https://github.com/bmarzocc/cmssw/tree/<TOPIC_BRANCH>

-Workflow is as follows:
-    * usual installation
+The developments should be tested in the full (meaning three topics) configuration, but only the commits relevant to a given topic should be pushed to the relevant topic, with the following workflow:

+* within the same area you usually work on, create new local branch with following convention and do developments:
 ```
 cd CMSSW_X_Y_Z/src
-git cms-merge-topic bmarzocc:PR_CaloParticles
-git cms-merge-topic bmarzocc:PR_EcalPFSeedingThresholds
+git checkout -b mg-PR_<TOPIC>
-git cms-merge-topic bmarzocc:PR_ParticleGuns
+git cms-merge-topic bmarzocc:<TOPIC>
 git remote add my-cmssw git@github.com:mgratti/cmssw.git # only first time
 ```
-    * create new local branch with following convention and do developments:
+* make the relevant changes (which should already have been tested)
 ```
-git checkout -b mg-PR_<topic>
-git cms-addpkg CalibCalorimetry/EcalTrivialCondModules # this is an exmaple
 git add bla.cpp
 git commit -m "bla"
 ```
 * push to remote branch, with same name convention:
 ```
-git push my-cmssw mg-PR_<topic>
+git push my-cmssw mg-PR_<TOPIC>
 ```
-    * test that changes are working as expected
 * pull request to relevant topic branch under bmarzocc repo
-    * once PR has been accepted, go back to base branch (from_CMSSW_X_Y_Z), and DELETE both local and remote branches
+* once PR has been accepted, go back to `base` branch, and DELETE both local and remote branches
 ```
-git checkout from_CMSSW_X_Y_Z
+git checkout base
 git branch -d mg-PR_<topic>
 git push my-cmssw --delete mg-PR_<topic>
 ```
-    * re-do the relevant merge-topic
+* re-do all the relevant merge-topic

 More information and tricks on how to work with cmssw and github here: http://cms-sw.github.io/faq.html